 6. Issues With Your Thermostat

-An unreliable thermostat might cause numerous issues, so it’s critical to establish a routine plan (at minimum once a quarter) to be sure that your thermostat is operating as intended.
+An unreliable thermostat might cause numerous issues, so it’s important to establish a routine plan (at minimum once a quarter) to be sure that your thermostat is operating as intended.
 It’s an easy test.
-You simply begin by ensuring the thermostat is in the proper position and has the correct setting and that your boiler switches off when you reduce the temperature setting and back on once more when you increase the temperature setting.
+You simply begin by ensuring the thermostat is in the appropriate position and has the correct setting and that your boiler switches off if you reduce the temperature setting and back on once more if you increase the temperature setting.

 The above issues are the leading ones that our boiler technicians are phoned for.
 If you’re in any doubt then it’s safer to call a trained boiler technician who is on the Gas Safe register to take a look and advise you.